mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 should be checked.
 The default value is 0, which means that no checks and no rebalancing will be performed.
 ```
-rebalance_period=5s
+rebalance_period=10s
 ```
-Note that rebalancing will not be performed unless `rebalance_threshold` has also been specified.
+Note that rebalancing will not be performed unless `rebalance_threshold` also has been specified.
+Note that the value of `rebalance_period` should not be smaller than the value of `rebalance_window` whose default value is 10.

+If the value of `rebalance_period` is significantly shorter than that of `rebalance_window`, it may lead to oscillation where work is constantly moved from one thread to another.

 ### `rebalance_threshold`

-This parameter controls at which point MaxScale should start moving load from one worker thread to another, if the load of the threads is different.
+This parameter controls at which point MaxScale should start moving work from one worker thread to another, if the load of the threads is different.
 The value should be a percentage, that is, an integer between 0 and 100, and it is interpreted as follows.